evmcnb/quartz/content/Full/Atopic dermatitis (eczema).md

 ### Children

 Hydrocortisone & betamethasone - 1-2 times a day thinly applied
+- avoid irritants
+- simple emollients
+    - large quantities should be prescribed (e.g. 250g / week), roughly in a ratio of with topical steroids of 10:1
+    - if a topical steroid is also being used the emollient should be applied first followed by waiting at least 30 minutes before applying the topical steroid
+    - creams soak into the skin faster than ointments
+    - emollients can become contaminated with bacteria - fingers should not be inserted into pots (many brands have pump dispensers)
+- topical steroids
+- wet wrapping
+    - large amounts of emollient (and sometimes topical steroids) applied under wet bandages
+- in severe cases, oral ciclosporin may be used

 **Antihistamines**
 1-23 months - 1mg BD
 2-5 years - 1mg QDS
 6-11 - 2mg QDS
 12-17 - 4mg QDS

 ### Adults